 - And remember, one of the best antidotes to feeling helpless about a situation like climate change is taking action.
 Donate.
 Research.
 Vote.
 Do what is within your power.
 Start now.

 Talk to friends.
 Talk to family.
-And of course, if your anxieties and fears about climate change are getting in the way of you living your life, or causing you to feel like there is no point anyway, talk to a therapist!
+And of course, if your anxieties and fears about climate change are getting in the way of you living your life, or causing you to feel hopeless, talk to a therapist!

 Have you seen Don’t Look Up?
 And if so, what came up for you as you watched it?